ray-project/ray/doc/source/handling-dependencies.rst

 The specified local directory will automatically be pushed to the cluster nodes when ``ray.init()`` is called.

-You can also specify files via a URI to a remote cloud storage; see :ref:`remote-uris` for details.
+You can also specify files via a remote cloud storage URI; see :ref:`remote-uris` for details.

 Library Development
 """""""""""""""""""